http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 made DU weaponry an attractive weapon for the arms industry; though on the other hand the cost to

-humanity, was an unacceptable cost;
+humanity, was an unacceptable cost; deposing

-nuclear power industries; a "radioactive”
+industries; a "radioactive” hazard,

-hazard, a liability to the Department of Energy; millions of tons were passed on to the
+millions of tons were passed on to the "military -industrial

-"military -industrial “complex for the manufacture of weapons.
-By selling depleted uranium weapons to more
+“complex for the manufacture of weapons.

-than 20 countries, the DOE has made a profitable business for the arms
+has made a profitable business for the arms industry.

 The documents produced by this witness, handed over to her